 Once on Clear Creek Road, the climb begins, and doesn’t end for another 10 miles or so, followed by a harrowing descent on dirt to New Idria.
 From here, the pavement picks up, or what passes for pavement.
 It’s a patch quilt at best.
 The ride through Panoche Valley is an experience you won’t soon forget.
 Talk about desolate.

 For now, the road is closed.
-I think the closure is nonsense, especially for bike riders and hikers.
-The asbestos poisoning that happened in a Montana mine, and the resulting lawsuit, has different circumstances compared to what’s goes on in the recreation area.
+I think the closure is nonsense.
+The asbestos poisoning that happened in a Montana mine, and the resulting lawsuit, has different circumstances compared to what’s going on in the recreation area.

 Off-road vehicles kick up dust, but that’s why the area has been closed during the summer.
 We never saw much dust when we rode through in the spring.